- Military Basics

 BAH: Basic Allowance for Housing.
 Compensation service members receive to cover the cost of housing when government quarters are not provided.

-COLA: Cost of Living Allowance.
-Compensation service members receive to offset the cost of living in more expensive areas of the U.S.
+CONUS COLA: Cost of Living Allowance in the continental United States.
+Compensation service members receive to offset the cost of living in more expensive areas of the continental U.S as compared to the average cost of living in CONUS.

 OHA: Overseas Housing Allowance.
 Compensation service members receive for housing outside the U.S. when government quarters aren’t available.